Somayyah/mohammed_S-htu_devops_ab_submission/README.md

 ________________________________________________________________

 ### Nextcloud - PostgreSQL Setup and Deployment<br>
-Deploying Nextcloud in congugation with PostgreSQL database is a rather simple task, to successfuly perform the setup I followed these steps:
+Deploying Nextcloud in conjugation with PostgreSQL database is a rather simple task, to successfully perform the setup I followed these steps:
-__Step 1:__ On our cluster, we create the nextcloud workload with these parameters:
+__Step 1:__ On our cluster, we create the Nextcloud workload with these parameters:
-* Name: nextcloud-website
+* Name: Nextcloud-website
-* Docker Image: nextcloud
+* Docker Image: Nextcloud
 * Port Mapping:
 > * Port Name    : any name.<br>
 > * Publish the container port : 80<br>
 > * Protocol    : TCP<br>
 > * As a    : Layer-4 load balancer<br>
 > * On listening port : 80<br>
 * Environment variables:
 > * POSTGRES_DB=postgressdb